Why use Collections in Lightroom?

 - Name the Smart Collection, set the parameters and click Create

-If you take advantage of the keywording functionality in Lightroom Classic, Smart Collections are a great way to access all photos in a catalog with particular characteristics.
+If you take advantage of the keywording functionality in Lightroom Classic, Smart Collections are a great way to access all photos in a Lightroom catalog with particular characteristics.

 I don’t use Smart Collections nearly as much as the other types of Lightroom collections, because I don’t keyword my photos much.
-When I do use Smart Collections, it’s to search for photos taken at a particular focal length or with a particular lens etc, so I use them the same way I use the filter tool in the Library module.
+When I do use Smart Collections, it’s to search for photos taken at a particular focal length or with a particular lens etc, so I use them the same way I use the filter tool in the Lightroom library module.

 What’s the difference between a Collection and a Smart Collection in Lightroom?

 - You can rearrange photos to your heart’s content in a regular Lightroom Collection.